renoki-co/elasticscout/README.md

 Rules
 -----
 A search rule is a class that can be used on multiple queries, helping you to define custom payload only once.
+This works only for the Search Query builder.

 To create a rule, use the artisan command:

 ```bash